Sambuca di Sicilia

-Sambuca di Sicilia (Sicilian: Sammuca) is a comune (municipality) in the Province of Agrigento in the Italian region Sicily, located about 68 km southwest of Palermo and about 89 km northwest of Agrigento.
+Sambuca di Sicilia (Sicilian: Sammuca or Zabut) is a comune (municipality) in the Province of Agrigento in the Italian region Sicily, located about 68 km southwest of Palermo and about 89 km northwest of Agrigento.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Sambuca di Sicilia borders the following municipalities; Bisacquino, Caltabellotta, Contessa Entellina, Giuliana, Menfi, Santa Margherita di Belice, and Sciacca.